 The recipe for success in Denver proved to be sustainable.
 The Avalanche would go on to win their division every year until 2004 and make the playoffs every year until 2007 (not counting the 2004-2005 season which was cancelled due to the lockout).
 Another Stanley Cup would come for the Avalanche following the 2000-2001 season.
 A 52 win regular season set in place the momentum which carried this team throughout the grueling playoff tournament.
 Losing Forsberg to injury was not enough to rattle this team which hoisted the most coveted trophy in sports yet again.
 Sakic memorably passed the Stanley Cup immediately to Ray Bourque, the 22 year veteran sent by the Bruins to Colorado for a chance to finally raise the Cup.

 While the Avalanche did make it as far as the third round of the playoffs the next year, they were defeated by the Red Wings in a seven game series and have not made it back since.
-In fact, the performance of the team over the last few years has only afforded them one playoff berth since 2011.
-The 22-56-4 record of last season was the worst in team history.
+In fact, prior to this year, the performance of the team had only afforded them one playoff berth since 2011.
+The 22-56-4 record of the 2016-2017 season was the worst in team history.
 However, just one year later a lot has changed.
 Finishing with a record of 43-30-9 (a 21 win improvement), the Avs saw themselves creep up in the standings and break through to the postseason.
-Although they would lose to Nashville in the opening round, there is reason to believe that perhaps the worst has passed for this club and that more good times lie ahead.
+Although they would lose to Nashville in the opening round, there is reason to believe that the worst has passed for this club and that more good times lie ahead.

 While the past few years had been tough for Avalanche fans, there is plenty of optimism for the 2018-2019 season.
 Hopefully, inspired by legendary players of the past, the current squad can make a run for the Cup.
 Among those most revered in Colorado are Joe Sakic, Patrick Roy, Peter Forsberg, Adam Foote, Milan Hejduk, Rob Blake, and Ray Bourque.
 Additional information about the Colorado Avalanche can be found by clicking here.